-One of the best things about private villas in Bali is that none of them are the same.
+One of the best things about private villas in Bali is that no two villas are the same.
 Forget uniform lobbies, drab bedding and boring white walls.
-Think fascinating artefacts, colourful furnishings, amazing art and unique design from around the world, all representing the heritage and lifestyle of their owners.
-To give you an idea of the delights on offer, we’ve scoured Bali for ‘art-full’ villas that will win over the heart of even the most sophisticated art connoisseur.
+Think fascinating artefacts, colourful furnishings, amazing art and unique designs from around the world, all representing the heritage and lifestyle of their owners.
+To give you an idea of the delights on offer, we’ve scoured Bali for ‘art-full’ villas that will please even the most sophisticated art connoisseur.

 Villa Asada, Candidasa

-Villa Asada is a contemporary expression of Balinese style, filled with antiques and comfortable furnishings.
-In every corner is a spot of simple elegance and luxury, lovingly strewn with Oriental decor.
-Buddha and other characters in Asian history take centre stage.
+Villa Asada is a contemporary expression of Balinese style, filled with antiques and wooden furnishings.
+Every corner is an example of simple elegance and luxury, lovingly strewn with Oriental decor elements.
+Buddha and other personalities of Asian heritage take centre stage.
 Little pockets of space prove that in decorating, as in life, less is truly more.

 Villa Canggu, Canggu

 Indonesian contemporary artists turn Villa Canggu into a living exhibition that could easily compete with many art galleries around the world.
 Eddy Susanto’s visual interpretation of the heritage of the Mayan people, who scandalised the world with their 2012 Armageddon prediction, is displayed here just around the corner from Yudi Sulistyo’s interpretation of modern-day life: a hanging metal spaceship titled World Without Sea.
 Ronald Apriyan’s series of three paintings represent how modern-day women can choose to be whatever they want to be.
 Grab a glass of wine and start exploring.